coding-for-reproducible-research/intro-unix-shell/setup.md

    This step will make sure you start with your home folder as your working directory.

 In the lesson, you will find out how to access the data files in this folder.

-> ## Where to type commands: How to open a new shell
->
-> The shell is a program that enables us to send commands to the computer and receive output.
-> It is also referred to as the terminal or command line.
->
-> Some computers include a default Unix Shell program.
-> The steps below describe some methods for identifying and opening
-> a Unix Shell program if you already have one installed.
-> There are also options for identifying and downloading a Unix Shell program,
-> a Linux/UNIX emulator, or a program to access a Unix Shell on a server.
->
-> If none of the options below address your circumstances,
-> try an online search for: Unix shell [your computer model] [your operating system].

 [zip-file]: {{ page.root }}/data/shell-lesson-data.zip
 [wsl]: https://docs.microsoft.com/en-us/windows/wsl/install-win10